Government introduces Troubles ‘amnesty’ legislation amid opposition - NewsBreak

 It is understood victims’ campaigners are considering mounting a legal challenge to the Bill.

-Earlier, the Sinn Fein Stormont leader Michelle O’Neill had attacked the legislation, saying it “appears to be to cover up and close down any investigation into British state policy in Northern Ireland over the last 50 years”.
+Sinn Fein Stormont leader Michelle O’Neill attacked the legislation, saying it “appears to be to cover up and close down any investigation into British state policy in Northern Ireland over the last 50 years”.

 “In effect, they’re like pouring concrete over Britain’s role in the conflict,” she told the BBC.